 Nominate your fire department for a grain bin rescue tube

 Grain Bin Safety Week also promotes awareness of life-saving grain extraction methods and procedures that help first responders rescue farmers and other workers who've been trapped in grain bins or other storage facilities.
 Beginning January 1 and running through April 30, the annual Nominate Your Fire Department Contest enables communities to nominate their local fire department to win a grain rescue tube.
 In addition to the rescue tube, winners also receive specialized rescue training.
 In 2018, Dan Neenan, director of the National Education Center for Agricultural Safety (NECAS), visited the Des Moines campus with his state-of-the-art grain entrapment simulator.
 It’s used to conduct rescue tube training.
-Since 2014, the contest has received over 5,000 nominations, 207 fire departments across 31 states have been awarded grain rescue tubes.
+Since 2014, the contest has received over 9,000 nominations and has awarded grain rescue tubes and hands-on rescue training to over 272 fire departments in over 31 states.

 Making donations is easy